theleoborges/bouncer/README.md

 Another way - and the preferred one - to provide custom validations is to use the macro `defvalidator` in the `bouncer.validators` namespace.

-The advantage of this approach is that it attaches the needed metadata for bouncer to know which message to use:
+The advantage of this approach is that it attaches the needed metadata for bouncer to know which message to use.

 As an example, here's a simplified version of the `bouncer.validators/number` validator: